Tyga: 2007–2010: No Introduction and mixtapes

 Tyga's career began with him releasing a multitude of demo tapes and mixtapes.
+His 2007 debut mixtape, Young On Probation, garnered the attention of rapper and Gym Class Heroes frontman, Travie McCoy.
+Seeing talent in the artist, McCoy led him to sign a recording contract with Fall Out Boy bassist Pete Wentz's independent label Decaydence Records.
+Tyga ended up performing on Fall Out Boy's "This Ain't a Scene, It's an Arms Race" remix with McCoy and Lil' Wayne at the 2007 MTV Video Music Awards.
+He also performed at gigs with Gym Class Heroes and received mentoring from McCoy.
+McCoy stated that he "had [Tyga] sending me verses every other day.
+We started doing interviews, and he was like, 'This my big cousin Trav.'
+So a lot of people had the misunderstanding we were blood-related".

+On June 10, 2008, Tyga released his debut studio album, No Introduction McCoy's imprint, BatSquad Records.
+It was preceded by the single "Coconut Juice," featuring McCoy, which became his first entry on the Billboard Hot 100.
+In addition to McCoy, the music video featured appearances by Pete Wentz and Lil' Wayne.
+The album peaked at number 112 on the Billboard 200 and received mixed reviews.
+A song from the album, "Diamond Life" was used in the video games Need for Speed: Undercover and Madden NFL 2009, as well as in the 2009 film Fighting.

-His 2007 debut mixtape, Young On Probation, garnered the attention of fellow California rapper and Gym Class Heroes lead vocalist, Travie McCoy.
-Seeing talent in the young artist, McCoy offered him a record deal with the independent label DCD2 Records (known then as Decaydence Records).
-Tyga also formed the record label G.E.D.
-Inc. (Grinding every day, Getting every dollar, or Getting educated daily) around the time, the same imprint that helped launch the career of fellow West Coast rapper Schoolboy Q, with whom he's worked with early in his career.
+Around this time, Tyga formed the record label G.E.D.
+Inc. (Grinding every day, Getting every dollar, or Getting educated daily) around the time, the same imprint that helped launch the career of fellow West Coast rapper Schoolboy Q, with whom he has worked with early in his career.
 Tyga also has a G.E.D.
 Inc tattoo above his right eyebrow.

-On June 10, 2008, Tyga released his debut independent album, No Introduction, on Decaydance Records.
-The album was preceded by the single "Coconut Juice", featuring McCoy.
-One of the songs from this album, "Diamond Life", was used in the video games Need for Speed: Undercover and Madden NFL 2009, as well as in the 2009 movie Fighting.

 In late 2008, Tyga signed a new record deal with Lil Wayne's Young Money Entertainment, which was a subsidiary of Cash Money Records at the time.
-Tyga met Wayne at the 2008 VMA's, performing the remix of Fall Out Boy's "This Ain't a Scene, It's an Arms Race".
-He was first featured on the song "Bedrock" by Young Money soon after signing to the label.
+He appeared on the label's posse cut hit single "Bedrock" shortly after his signing.
 He later released the mixtape Fan of a Fan with singer Chris Brown and producers DJ Ill Will and DJ Rockstar.
-It features other artists such as Bow Wow, Lil Wayne, and Kevin McCall featured in several tracks.
-Four tracks ("Holla at Me", "G Shit", "No Bullshit" and "Deuces") are also accompanied by music videos.
-The track "Deuces" was released as the lead single of the mixtape and reached No. 14 on the Billboard Hot 100 and number 1 on the Billboard Hot R&B/Hip-Hop Songs by August 26, 2010.
-The track has also been nominated for Best Rap/Sung Collaboration at the 53rd Grammy Awards.
-The track, among others, was on the track list of Chris Brown's fourth studio album, F.A.M.E..
-Tyga also told MTV in an interview that the mixtape's production took just short of a week.
+It featured other artists such as Bow Wow, Lil Wayne, and Kevin McCall featured in several tracks.
+Four tracks — "Holla at Me", "G Shit", "No Bullshit" and "Deuces" — were accompanied with music videos.
+The track "Deuces" was released as the lead single for the mixtape and reached number 14 on the Billboard Hot 100 and number one on the Billboard Hot R&B/Hip-Hop Songs; it was also nominated for Best Rap/Sung Collaboration at the 53rd Grammy Awards.
+Tyga told MTV in an interview that the mixtape's production took just short of a week.
+"Deuces" was eventually included on Brown's fourth studio album, F.A.M.E.
+(2011).